malinlarsson/courses/ngsintro/1805/labs/NGS_workflow.md

 Typically the BAM has the same name as the SAM but with the .sam extension replaced with .bam.

-We need to add something called read groups which adds information about the sequencing run to our BAM file, because GATK is going to need this information later on.
-Normally, you would do this one sequencing run at a time, but because this data was downloaded from 1000 Genomes, our data is pulled from multiple runs and merged.
-We will pretend that we have one run for each sample, but on real data, you should not do this.
+We need to add something called read groups which links information about the sequencing run to our BAM file, because GATK is going to need this information later on.
+Normally, if a sample is sequenced multiple times you would set a separate read group for each sequencing run.
+In this lab the data was downloaded from 1000 Genomes, and we dont have information about sequencing runs.
+We will pretend that we have one run for each sample, but on real data you should use read groups that match your experimental setup.

 We will use Picard to add read group information.
 As a benefit, it turns out that Picard is a very smart program, and we can start with the SAM file and ask it to simultaneously add read groups, sort the file, and output as BAM.
 If you only wanted to sort the file you could use for example [picard SortSam](https://broadinstitute.github.io/picard/command-line-overview.html#SortSam).